 Can You Drink Wine on a Diet?
 (Carbs vs Calories)

 Can you drink wine on a diet?
 Some of us can and some can’t.
-Let’s find out which wines work for a healthy diet and some other important facts about wine versus your health.
+Let’s find out which wines work for a healthy diet and other important facts about wine versus your health.

 Wine might not have a nutrition label but that doesn't mean it is calorie-free.